wodowiesel/PiFunk/README.md

 `bcm2708.pps_gpio_pin=18` It must be on the same line, not on a new line

-Sync to GPS 1 PPS signal for Pi PCM-Clock (PIN 12 / GPIO 18 = PCM_CLK / PWM0) or RTC for accuracy
+Sync to GPS 1-PPS signal for Pi PCM-Clock (PIN 12 / GPIO 18 = PCM_CLK / PWM0) or RTC for accuracy

 `sudo nano /etc/modules` opens `modules.conf` with text editor (provide one too)